Xia Suchu: Biography

 In December 1937 Wang Kemin established the Provisional Government of the Republic of China.
 Xia Suchu also participated in it, and was appointed a director to the Relief Bureau.
 In next September he was appointed a director to the General Affairs Bureau of the Ministry for Interior, and supported Minister Wang Yitang.

-In March 1940 the Wang Jingwei regime was established, Xia Suchu was appointed Executive Vice-chief to the Evaluation Departoment of the Examination Yuan (考試院銓敘部常務次長).
-In same May he was transferred to Chief Secretary of the Examinaition Yuan.
+In March 1940 the Wang Jingwei regime was established, Xia Suchu was appointed Executive Vice-chief to the Evaluation Department of the Examination Yuan (考試院銓敘部常務次長).
+In the same May he was transferred to Chief Secretary of the Examination Yuan.
 In next July he was transferred to Chief to the Agency for Secretary of the North China Political Council (華北政務委員會).
-In March 1942 he was appointed to Chief to the Agency for State Affairs of the same Council.
+In March 1942 he was appointed to the Chief to the Agency for State Affairs of the same Council.
 In next February he resigned his post.

 The whereabouts of Xia Suchu from after this point are unknown.